(519) 621-2111 | 725 Coronation Blvd Suite B1 & B2, Cambridge, ON | Mon–Wed 9–5 · Thu 11–7 · Fri 9–4 · Sat 9–3 (2×/mo)

-Endodontics Cambridge
+Endodontics in Cambridge

 Endodontics is an area of dentistry that focuses on treating problems inside the tooth.
 When the inner tissue becomes inflamed or infected, specialized care may be needed to protect the tooth and relieve discomfort.